martinthomson/webtransport-hwtq/draft-thomson-webtrans-hwtq.md

 way as those at the HTTP/2 layer.

+## RESET_STREAM Redundancies

+There is a small bit of redundancy in the RESET_STREAM frame.
+With a reliable substrate, there is no need to signal the number of bytes that were consumed by the stream in a RESET_STREAM frame.
+This field could be safely removed, if reuse of the QUIC encodings was deemed to be unimportant.

+In the current design, endpoints are required to provide an accurate value for the Final Size field of RESET_STREAM frames they send and to validate the value they received.

 # Security Considerations

 Relatively few of the security considerations of QUIC apply, though a small few